 The DoD requests the GAO properly delineate within the report recommended organizational best-practices and the enterprise planning actions which have already occurred and are continuing today.

-Thank you for the opportunity to review and comment on this draft report
+Thank you for the opportunity to review and comment on this draft report.

-NOTE: We omitted the OPIR Enterprise Architecture Summit Report as it contains sensitive information.
+Appendix II: Comments from the Department of Defense We omitted the OPIR Enterprise Architecture Summit Report as it contains sensitive information.